what is vegan

 How to quickly find the source of ingredients like confectioners sugar?

-We've built a database of 49359 ingredients (and growing), classified as "vegan", "non-vegan", or "maybe vegan".
+We've built a vegan ingredients scanner that classifies food ingredients as "vegan", "non-vegan", or "potentially vegan".

-We use it in our vegan ingredients scanner, which is the best way to avoid non-vegan ingredients - you take a picture of a product's ingredient list, and the app tells you if the product is vegan or not.
+It allows you to avoid non-vegan ingredients - just take a picture of a product's ingredient list, and the app tells you if the product is vegan or not.

 scan ingredient listvegan ingredient checkervegan shopping made simple